-During the iteration, the team collaborates intensely to define, build, and test the Stories committed during Iteration Planning.
-They demonstrate them all at the Team Demo.
-They track the iteration’s progress and improve the flow of value using story and Kanban boards and daily stand-up meetings.
-They deliver stories throughout the iteration and avoid “waterfall-ing” the timbox.
-They reflect on their practices and challenges and make small improvements every increment.
-They work effectively with other teams on the train.
-They apply Built-in Quality to build big systems right.
-It’s a big job, but effective Agile Teams are up to the task.
+During the iteration, the team collaborates intensely to define, build, and test the Stories developed during Iteration Planning.
+They track the iteration’s progress, and improve the flow of value by using story and Kanban boards and daily stand-up meetings.
+They deliver stories throughout the iteration and avoid “waterfalling” the timebox.
+They apply Built-in Quality practices to build the system right.

 The key elements of a successful iteration execution include:

 - Tracking iteration progress: using story and Kanban boards to track the progress of the iteration

 - Building stories serially and incrementally: avoiding mini-waterfall and building stories incrementally

 - Constant communication: constant communication and synchronization via daily team stand-up meetings